 In April 2020, the

-Collagenous colitis refers to a type of microscopic colitis that characterized by a thick band of collagen under the lining of the colon.
-Symptoms of this condition include intermittent diarrhea, abdominal cramping, and pain.
+Collagenous colitis refers to a type of microscopic colitis that features a thick band of collagen under the lining of the colon.
+Symptoms may include intermittent diarrhea, abdominal cramping, and pain.

 This article explores the symptoms, causes, and treatment of collagenous colitis.